deeppavlov/DeepPavlov/deeppavlov/skills/go_bot/README.md

 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)
 ![tensorflow 1.4](https://img.shields.io/badge/tensorflow-1.4-green.svg)

-# Dialogue Bot Agent for goal-oriented task
+# Dialogue Bot for goal-oriented task
-The dialogue agent is based on [[1]](#references) which introduces Hybrid Code Networks (HCNs) that combine an RNN with domain-specific knowledge and system action templates.
+The dialogue bot is based on [[1]](#references) which introduces Hybrid Code Networks (HCNs) that combine an RNN with domain-specific knowledge and system action templates.

 ![alt text](diagram.png "Goal-oriented bot diagram") **Diagram 1.** Dotted lines correspond to unrequired (optional) modules, black squares to trained models, trapezes are modules that depend on a dataset and must be provided by software developer.

-Here is an simple example of interaction with a trained dialogue bot:
+Here is a simple example of interaction with a trained dialogue bot (can be downloaded with [`deeppavlov/download.py`](../../download.py)):

 ```
 ::